Skip to:

 3. Conduct UI testing and refinement

 Releasing a user interface without testing it is like being a chef who serves a dish without tasting it first.
-In the world of digital products, the taste test is all about observing how users interact with your design, and about identifying ways to improve their experience.
+In the world of digital products, the taste test is all about observing how users interact with your design and identifying ways to improve their experience.

 Techniques like A/B testing help you compare design variations — whether you’re testing different types of copy or color schemes.
 Every observation reveals more about what your users like and dislike.
 Every tweak and adjustment you make based on their feedback pushes your interface closer to the best possible version you can deliver.
 After all, testing your product embodies what UI design is all about; putting your users first.